oemof/oemof-solph/doc/oemof_solph.rst

 .. note:: The Source class is only a plug and provides no additional constraints or variables.

+.. _linear_transformer_class_label:

 LinearTransformer
 +++++++++++++++++

 An instance of the LinearTransformer class can represent a power plant, a transport line or any kind of a transforming process as electrolysis or a cooling device.
-As the name indicates the efficiency has to constant within one time step to get a linear transformation.
+As the name indicates the efficiency has to be constant within one time step to get a linear transformation.
 You can define a different efficiency for every time step (e.g. the COP of an air heat pump according to the ambient temperature) but this series has to be predefined and cannot be changed within the optimisation.

 .. code-block:: python